iotaledger/iota-wiki/content/tutorials/single-page-tutorials/setup_iota-js_ for_development.md

-# New Tutorial - How to setup iota.js for development
+# New Tutorial - How to Set Up Iota.JS for Development

 :::info